How I Get Curls That Last For Days In My Stick-Straight Hair

 And here’s what it looks like when I’ve brushed it out a little:

 Here’s the good news, though: although the curls will drop slightly just after using the tong, they’ll then remain in place ALL DAY LONG.
-And actually, all night, too, because here’s what my hair looked like the day after I took these photos:
+And actually, all night, too, because as long as I throw it up in a bun before I go to bed, the next morning I’ll still have some loose waves – which might not sound particularly impressive, really, but trust me, when your hair’s as straight as mine is, ANY kind of wave at all is welcome.

 I will say here that the curls created using the steam shot last even longer than the ones without it, although as the tong gets so hot, both of the methods I’ve tried have given me really long-lasting results, and, for the price, I think this curling tong would be really hard to beat.
 If I were to nit-pick over one thing (and I kinda feel like I should, if only to offset all of the gushing I’m doing here…), it would be the fact that this tong does take a while to heat up fully.
 Don’t get me wrong, it’s just a few minutes, which is no big deal at all – I guess I’m just used to my GHDs, which heat up in seconds!
 This is definitely worth the wait, though, so if you have hard-to-curl hair, I can highly recommend it: don’t forget to tell me how you get on!